 Beer and cider;

-Other goods origination from outside of the EU which are liable to customs duty;
+Other goods originating from outside of the Customs Union which are liable to customs duty;

 Cash when not properly declared:

-Cash on the person over the equivalent of 10,000 euros must be declared on the prescribed form before travel or on importation.
-Cash is not simply bank notes but includes coins in any currency, postal orders, cheques of any kind (including travellers cheques), bankers drafts, bearer bonds and bearer shares, postage stamps from any jurisdiction and bullion (which includes gold, silver, palladium and platinum whether pure or impure) ingots and coins - Cash declaration forms are freely available from GBA offices and further details regarding declaring cash be found here -https://ssltest.gov.gg/article/152734/Declaring-cash
+Cash on the person over the equivalent of £10,000 must be declared on the prescribed form before travel or on importation.
+Cash is not simply bank notes but includes coins in any currency, postal orders, cheques of any kind (including travellers cheques), bankers drafts, bearer bonds and bearer shares, postage stamps from any jurisdiction and bullion (which includes gold, silver, palladium and platinum whether pure or impure) ingots and coins - Cash declaration forms are freely available from GBA offices and further details regarding declaring cash can be found here.

 All the above by post over £50;